-In this post, we’ll break down the information you need to know, so you can quickly and confidently identify legitimate wholesale vendors and buy in bulk online.
+In this post, you’ll learn everything you need to know to quickly and confidently buy in bulk for resale.

 - Questions to Ask Vendors Before You Buy Wholesale